hnifalii/flower-shop/README.md

 Just a personal fun project.
-Unrelated to PPLG 1 (currently).

-A digital e-commerce where you can buy some images or WhatsApp sticker.
-Each order will be directly sent via WhatsApp (the way it was planned).
+A digital flower shop/e-commerce where you can buy flowers images or WhatsApp sticker.
+Each order will be directly sent via WhatsApp (planned).